andrewrabon/chipmusic-fm/README.md

 ## License

-The code in this repo is licensed under the MIT License.
+The code in this repo is licensed under the GPLv3 License.
 The songs found at ChipMusic.org are mostly licensed under [Creative Commons](https://creativecommons.org/).